 There are many different types of fertilizer available for potatoes, including organic and synthetic options.
-Some popular organic fertilizers include compost, manure, and seaweed extracts.
-Synthetic fertilizers are also widely used in conventional gardens and farms to boost potato growth.
+Some popular generic natural fertilizers include compost, aged manure, and seaweed extracts.
+You can also find packaged organic fertilizer products that work well for potatoes (I like Burpee, Hoss, and Dr. Earth).
+Synthetic fertilizers (like all-in-one veggie fertilizer products) are also widely used in conventional gardens and farms to boost potato growth.

-If you’re using a slow-release fertilizer, you may not need to fertilize again until several weeks after planting.
+Don’t fertilize again until the plants have sprouted up above the soil.
+If you’re using a slow-release fertilizer, you may only need to apply it once, usually several weeks after planting.
 However, if your soil is very nutrient-deficient, you may wish to apply a water-soluble fertilizer frequently throughout the growing season.
-Liquid fertilizers deliver a quick dose of nutrients to the plants in an easily accessible manner.
+Liquid fertilizers deliver a quick dose of nutrients to plants in an easily accessible manner.

 “Water with an organic liquid fertilizer every few weeks to encourage strong growth.”GrowVeg: The Beginner’s Guide to Easy Vegetable Gardening, by Benedict Vanheems

 After you’ve determined which nutrients need to be added to your soil, you can begin fertilizing potato plants.
-If you’re using a granular fertilizer, simply apply it to the soil around the plants according to the manufacturer’s directions.
-For liquid fertilizer, mix it with water and apply it to the soil with a watering can or hose-end applicator.
+If you’re using a granular fertilizer, apply it to the soil around the plants according to the manufacturer’s directions.
+Mix liquid fertilizer with water and apply it to the soil with a watering can or hose-end applicator.